GoogleCloudPlatform/professional-services/examples/bq_file_load_benchmark/README.md

 Parameters:

---create_benchmark_schemas: Flag to indicate that benchmark schemas should be created.
-It has a value of 'store_true', so this flag will be set to False, unless it is provided in the command.
+`--create_benchmark_schemas`: Flag to indicate that benchmark schemas should be created.
+It has a value of `store_true`, so this flag will be set to False, unless it is provided in the command.

---benchmark_table_schemas_directory: Optional argument for the directory where the schemas for the staging tables are to be stored.
-It defaults to json_schemas/benchmark_table_schemas.
+`--benchmark_table_schemas_directory`: Optional argument for the directory where the schemas for the staging tables are to be stored.
+It defaults to `json_schemas/benchmark_table_schemas`.
 If you would prefer that the schemas are written to a different directory, provide that directory.

 #### 4. Create Staging Tables